Example OpenAI model. apiVersion: ark.mckinsey.com/v1alpha1 kind: Model metadata: name: default spec: # The 'completion' type is for text completion models. # The 'openai' provider supports any OpenAI specification compatible model, # including OpenAI, Google Gemini (in OpenAI compatibility mode), A

 OpenAI

-# Example OpenAI model. apiVersion: ark.mckinsey.com/v1alpha1 kind: Model metadata: name: default spec: # The 'openai' type is any openai specification compatible model.
-This # includes OpenAI, Google Gemini (in OpenAI compability mode), Anthropic # Claude and so on. type: openai model: # The specific model type. value: gpt-4o config: openai: # API endpoint URL baseUrl: value: "https://api.openai.com/v1" # API authentication key - this should be set to a Kubernetes Secret # for security purposes. apiKey: valueFrom: secretKeyRef: name: default-model-token key: token # Optional model generation parameters properties: temperature: value: "0.7" max_tokens: value: "4096" --- # Example of a secret that can be used to configure the API key for a model. apiVersion: v1 kind: Secret metadata: name: default-model-token type: Opaque stringData: token: "your-api-key-here"
+# Example OpenAI model. apiVersion: ark.mckinsey.com/v1alpha1 kind: Model metadata: name: default spec: # The 'completion' type is for text completion models. # The 'openai' provider supports any OpenAI specification compatible model, # including OpenAI, Google Gemini (in OpenAI compatibility mode), Anthropic # Claude and so on. provider: openai type: completion model: # The specific model type. value: gpt-4o config: openai: # API endpoint URL baseUrl: value: "https://api.openai.com/v1" # API authentication key - this should be set to a Kubernetes Secret # for security purposes. apiKey: valueFrom: secretKeyRef: name: default-model-token key: token # Optional model generation parameters properties: temperature: value: "0.7" max_tokens: value: "4096" --- # Example of a secret that can be used to configure the API key for a model. apiVersion: v1 kind: Secret metadata: name: default-model-token type: Opaque stringData: token: "your-api-key-here"

 An API key secret can also be created like so: